 Users can drag and drop data from one activity to another while the activities are sharing the screen.

 Multi-window mode does not change the activity lifecycle.

-Note: In multi-window mode, an app can be in the paused
+Note: In multi-window mode, an app might not be in the

-state and still be visible to the user.
+state even though it is visible to the user.
 An app might need to continue its

-activities even while paused.
-For example, a video-playing app that is in
+operation while it is not topmost.
+For example, a video-playing app in

 When the user puts an app into multi-window mode, the system notifies the activity of a configuration change, as specified in Handling Configuration Changes.
 This also happens when the user resizes the app, or puts the app back into full-screen mode.
 Essentially, this change has the same activity-lifecycle implications as when the system notifies the app that the device has switched from portrait to landscape mode, except that the device dimensions are changed instead of just being swapped.
 As discussed in Handling Configuration Changes, your activity can handle the configuration change itself, or it can allow the system to destroy the activity and recreate it with the new dimensions.

 If the user is resizing a window and makes it larger in either dimension, the